 7.)
 Old Royal Naval College

-With centuries of history, the Old Royal Naval College is totally stunning to visit; especially for the Painted Hall which is almost like London’s Sistene Chapel!
+With centuries of history, the Old Royal Naval College is totally stunning to visit; especially for the Painted Hall which is almost like London’s Sistine Chapel!
 It’s that beautiful.
-After heading in the hall, be sure to spot the underground skittles alley that’s hidden beneath the building themselves – who knew!?!

 For a little stroll, keep walking towards the Queen’s House, explore the Maritime Museum and chill at Greenwich Park, too.
 It’s a full day or weekend trip that’s so much fun.